Ironman Triathlon: History

 With a nod to a local runner who was notorious for his demanding workouts, Collins said, "Whoever finishes first, we'll call him the Iron Man."
 Each of the racers had their own support crew to supply water, food and encouragement during the event.
 Of the fifteen men to start off in the early morning on February 18, 1978, twelve completed the race.
 Gordon Haller, a U.S. Navy Communications Specialist, was the first to earn the title Ironman by completing the course with a time of 11 hours, 46 minutes, 58 seconds.
 The runner-up John Dunbar, a U.S. Navy SEAL, led after the second transition and had a chance to win but ran out of water on the marathon course; his support crew resorted to giving him beer instead.

 With no further marketing efforts, the race gathered as many as 50 athletes in 1979.
 The race, however, was postponed a day because of bad weather conditions.
 Only fifteen competitors started off the race Sunday morning.
 San Diego's Tom Warren won in 11 hours, 15 minutes, 56 seconds.
 Lyn Lemaire, a championship cyclist from Boston, placed sixth overall and became the first "Ironwoman".
 Lemaire finished her race in 12 hours 55 minutes and 38 seconds, only 1 hour 39 minutes and 42 seconds slower than the winning time for the men's race.
 Collins planned on changing the race into a relay event to draw more participants, but Sports Illustrated's journalist Barry McDermott, in the area to cover a golf tournament, discovered the race and wrote a ten-page account of it.
 During the following year, hundreds of curious participants contacted Collins.
 In 1980, 27-year-old Dave Scott broke the then-record by close to 2 hours, completing the race in 9 hours and 24 minutes.
 For the 1981 event, there were more than triple the entries, at 326.

-There have been 19 different ways to qualify for the Ironman.
+There have been 19 different ways to qualify for the Ironman World Championship races.
 Some of the ways include being a Hawaii Resident who won an event drawing, attaining a win in your age group at a previous Ironman, or even having a "Human Interest Story."
 Such human interest stories include participants who are cancer survivors and war heroes injured in battle.